 - 1. Affordable Housing the 2022 plan is focusing on homebuyer housing for low-to-moderate income households.
-The project will add approximately two new homebuyer units within the City's core neighborhoods as infill projects. - 2.
+The project will add approximately one new homebuyer unit within the City's core neighborhoods as infill projects.
+It will also assist in acquisition of land for the construction of affordable housing units. - 2.
 Ending and Preventing Homelessness the 2022 plan is allocating funds to the operations of the existing Downtown Engagement Center (offers wrap around services), which serves people who are experiencing homelessness or are at risk of homelessness.
-People will be assisted with finding housing, maintaining housing, healthcare, life skills, therapy, etc. - 3.
-Neighborhood Improvements and Initiatives the 2022 plan is focusing on improving a green space adjacent to an elementary school and within a low-to-moderate income neighborhood (Madison) area.
+People will be assisted with finding housing, maintaining housing, healthcare, life skills, therapy, etc. - Neighborhood Improvements and Initiatives the 2022 plan is focusing on improving a green space adjacent to an elementary school and within a low-to-moderate income neighborhood (Madison) area.
 The project will add and repair sidewalks and bike paths to improve accessibility and connectivity.